TinoDidriksen/cv/README.md

 c++, qt, php, ffmpeg, mysql, postgresql

 Wrote all the code for the program itself in C++ and Qt 5, including the copy-protection system.
 Mastered the ISOs/DVDs and made them auto-startable and usable cross-platform (Windows, Mac OS X, Linux), plus made MSI versions.
-Made the website using WordPress as framework, key verification via HTTP callbacks, and ordering system via PayPal&#39;s API.
+Made the website using WordPress as framework, key verification via HTTP callbacks, and ordering system via PayPal's API.
 Manages all the tech parts, including tech support for when Windows and OS X updates break everything.

 ---